pghvlaans/sbotools/README.md

     * Thanks to SCerovec for the feedback.
   * sbotool: Titles for command confirmation windows.
   * sbocheck: Write a log to /tmp for non-root shared object checks.
+  * sbotool: Added a script selection menu for SlackBuilds with missing solib dependencies.

 #### 4.0 - 2025-10-09
   * sbofind, sboremove: Display the short description, if available